tkubica12/kubernetes-demo/docs/apps.md

 kubectl exec ubuntu -- /bin/bash -c 'for i in {1..10}; do curl -s myweb-service-session; done'
 ```

+Please note that while servicing 100s of client enabling session persistence might not have dramatic effect on fair load over existing instances, when you have just one client side (client IP) session affinity in effect turn any balancing off!

 ## Preserving client source IP
 By default Kubernetes Service is doing SNAT before sending traffic to Pod so client IP information is lost.
 This might not be problem unless you want to:
 * Whitelisting access to service based on source IP addresses